Admissions Policy and FAQs

 Q1: When do I have to apply?

-A1: Applications open on Monday 5th October 2020, for entry in September 2021.
+A1: Applications open in October for entry in the following September.
 Late applicants will only be considered if they meet the entry requirements.

 Q2: What is Welcome Day and is it important my son/daughter attends?

 A2: Welcome Day is an extremely important day held in June/July, and it is a requirement that all new Lower Sixth students attend.

-The day is designed to give new students the chance to try out different subjects and meet their peer group, so that they can leave, looking forward to the prospect of spending the next 2 years at the College!
+The day is designed to give new students the chance to try out different subjects and meet their peer group, so that they can leave, looking forward to the prospect of spending the next 2 years at Coulsdon Sixth Form College!

 Q3: My son/daughter can’t come to Welcome Day as he/she’s away on holiday, will that affect their place?

 Q4: My son/daughter has special educational needs, can they be accommodated by the college?

 A4: Coulsdon Sixth Form College will do all that it can to accommodate any student who applies (see Equality and Disability Policies).
 Students will be considered on a case-specific basis.
 Parents should send an accompanying letter with their son/daughter’s application explaining the nature of the support their son/daughter would require, if studying at Coulsdon.

 Grades and Courses

 Q5: What happens if my son/daughter doesn’t get the grades to do the courses they want to do?

 A5: Students will probably be advised to change the mix of courses they want to do, to ensure they have the best possible chance of doing well.
 They will be able to discuss their options with a member of staff at enrolment.

 If they don’t have at least five GCSEs at grades 9 to 4, they may be offered the opportunity of joining the College’s Intermediate Programme.
 This involves spending one year doing a mixture of Level 2 Courses (BTEC Level 2 Extended Certificates and GCSEs).

 Students who achieve suitable grades on the Intermediate Programme can then stay on for a further two years and do A Levels and/or BTEC Level 3s.
 There are approximately 100 students who follow this route each year.